 Currency risk – if you invest in loans of a different currency than what you invested, you run into the risk of losing (or gaining) additional money, thanks to the exchange rate.

 Grace period – the time between a missed payment and loan being deemed as default.
 A longer grace period means worse returns for you.
 So far, the grace period is only seen on the P2P platform Mintos.

-Loan originator – company that acts as a middle man between lenders (me and you) and borrowers.
+Loan originator – company that acts as a middleman between lenders and borrowers.
+It borrows money from the lenders (me and you), and lends it to their clients.

-Secondary market – option on the P2P platform for investors to sell their investment loans to other investors.
+Secondary market – option on the P2P platform for investors to sell their investment loans to other investors (or buy from them).

-Skin in the game – what percentage of the loan amount is owned by the loan originator.
-A higher percentage means more safe investment because the loan originator has to be more certain in loan stability.
+Skin in the game – what percentage of the loan amount is covered by that loan originator.
+A higher percentage generally means a safer loan, because the loan originator has to be more certain that the client will pay it back.

-XIRR = formula to calculate your returns.
+XIRR = formula to calculate your returns on P2P platforms.
 Most P2P platforms show it incorrectly because they want to show it better than it really is.
 Check here to learn how to use it.